 What is intermittent fasting?

-She adds: ‘It’s not so much a diet as an eating pattern.
-Studies show that fasting helps you not only loose weight but also makes you much healthier.’
+Intermittent fasting is a method of eating where you cycle between periods of fasting and eating.
+Studies show that fasting helps you not only lose weight but it also makes you much healthier.

-There are a few ways to fast; we recommend a variation of what is known as the 16:8 method.
+There are a few ways to fast.
+We recommend a variation of what is known as the 16:8 method.
 This method requires you to fast for 16 hours and eat for eight.

 How to stick to intermittent fasting